Abdifatah-Abdi/Chatify-Old/README.md

 I, Abdifatah-Abdi, is in charge of the backend of Chatify.
 This includes monitoring and using the DataBase, sockets, and the backend.

-ClounZ is in charge of the little things, and although I made the basic functionality of the site, ClounZ extended it further.
+ClounZ is in charge of the little things, contributing to a mix of both frontend UI fixes and improvements, and added some backend functionality.

 Advay-c is in charge of code optimization, bringing ui desings to life, bug fixes along with prioritizing Git & GitHub utilization.